 4-H Clubs are open to youth age 5–19.
 Each club is composed of a minimum of 5 members and two adult volunteers.
 By participating in 4-H clubs, youth learn leadership, citizenship, and life skills while participating in experiential learning opportunities, participating in community service, and serving in leadership roles within the club.
+It is free to join 4-H, but clubs may occasionally charge fees to participate in activities.
+Please feel free to contact the volunteer club leaders listed below to learn more about joining.
+Club meetings times and dates occasionally differ from what is listed below as special events and opportunities arise that require clubs to deviate from their regular schedule.
 Clubs have many different focus areas:

 Contact: Laura Galante PiedmontFarmers@gmail.com, (540) 680-3131

 Meets: 3rd Sunday of each month from 2-4PM at rotating locations and farms in Marshall and Warrenton

 Focus: We visit working farms, learn about the different breeds of livestock, horses, and poultry, conduct service projects, and participate in presentations and other county-wide activities.
 Club members will be “learning by doing”and develop leadership skills, work in teams, serve their community, and have a lot of fun.

 Meets: We typically meet at a farm in Haymarket the 2nd Saturday each month starting at 2 pm.

 Focus: Kids meet monthly to learn hands on about livestock, poultry, grains, and farm life.

 Focus: To introduce members to horseback riding, horse care and maintenance, with the ultimate goal being that the members can take care of, groom, ride, and show their own horses.
 Participate in County, District, and State competitions.
 Participate in local community service activities.

 Meets: Contact leader for more information.